Exploration area: France

 Since 2015, the Low-tech Lab has been documenting and disseminating low-tech through explorations and experiments: from Nomade des Mers to Low-tech Habitat via the Low-tech Tour France or Low-tech for Refugees, more than 50 low-tech step-by-step tutorials are available on an open-source platform to allow everyone to have access to this knowledge.

-At the individual level, this approach centered on technique and the “do it yourself” approach is an answer but it has its limits in terms of accessibility and dissemination.
+At the individual level, this approach centered on technique and the “do it yourself” philosophy is an answer but it has its limits in terms of accessibility and dissemination.

-To support professionalization and identify the challenges of a wider implementation of low-tech at the collective level, the Low-tech Lab is going to meet the first professional players in low-tech: a series of surveys of field with French initiatives which embody and locally disseminate a low-tech approach.
+To support “professionalization” and identify the challenges of a coherent wider implementation of low-tech at the collective level, the Low-tech Lab is going to meet the first professional players in what we can call the large low-tech field: a series of field investigations and surveys with French, but also Belgian and Hungarian initiatives, which embody and locally disseminate a low-tech approach.

-The objective of this series of meetings is to understand, document and share widely the socio-economic models, the experiences and feedback, the impact, and the convictions that carry them on a daily basis, in order to allow these inspiring organizations to feed the culture and soul of the low-tech movement, to inspire and spread widely.
+The objective of this series of meetings is to understand, document and share widely the socio-economical models, the experiences and feedbacks, the impact, and the convictions that carry them on a daily basis, in order to allow these inspiring organizations to feed the culture and soul of the low-tech movement, to inspire and spread widely.

-10 meetings - 10 case studies - a white paper on the social, economic and organizational models of low-tech
+More than 10 field-investigations and encounters - 9 videos, a dozen podcasts - 10 study cases - a final synthesis and report on the social, economical and organizational models of low-tech